nholthaus/units/README.md

 If you know that you only need a subset of the units for your application, you can use the per-dimension headers for units.
-For example, `#include <units/length.h>` will give you access to the units of length dimension.
+For example, `#include <units/length.h>` will only give you access to the units of length dimension.

 # Macro clashes